gregory-volkov/ml-homework/README.md

 # Overview
-Here are ML practical tasks for the stochastic programming university course.
+ML practical tasks for the stochastic programming university course.

-## Short description of the tasks
-### Task 1
-Applying the linear regression model (and visualisation of results).
-### Task 2
-Applying the SVM and kNN model (and visualisation of results).
+Refer to the README files in the task_* folders for the details.